Origin of Sabbath

 Death was declared an eternal sleep; God was declared a fiction, the Sabbath was abolished and religious worship denounced.

 This minister had been accused by his antagonist of having been seen taking a walk through one of the parks on the Sabbath.Friend Mac Donald|Max O'Rell

 British Dictionary definitions for Sabbath

 Cultural definitions for Sabbath

 The holy day of rest and reflection observed each Saturday among the Jews.
-This custom fulfills the third of the Ten Commandments (“Remember the Sabbath day, to keep it holy”).
+This custom fulfills the fourth of the Ten Commandments (“Remember the Sabbath day, to keep it holy”).
 The Sabbath commemorates the last of the seven days of Creation as described in the Book of Genesis, the day God rested from his labors of creating the heavens and the Earth.